 WHITTENBURG, TEXAS.
 Whittenburg, in southern Hutchinson County one mile northeast of Borger, was founded in 1926 by rancher James A. Whittenburg to cash in on the impending oil boom.
 It was meant to house employees of the Phillips Petroleum Company, which began constructing its first Panhandle plant nearby, the Alamo Refinery.
 As the boom increased, shanties and overcrowded rooming houses were soon replaced by more permanent houses and businesses.
 A post office was established in 1926, churches were founded, and a school system was organized.
 By 1936 Whittenburg reported a population of 200.
 In the meantime the neighboring community of Pantex, which had a modern hospital facility and for a brief time its own post office, reported a population of fifty.
 In 1938 the two townsites voted to merge under the name of Phillips.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.H.
-Allen Anderson, "WHITTENBURG, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvw45.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, H. Allen Anderson, "WHITTENBURG, TX," accessed July 05, 2020, http://www.tshaonline.org/handbook/online/articles/hvw45.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.